Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Experiments

 \section{Experiments}

 Using numerical experiments, we demonstrate the proposed model's validity, expressibility, and computational efficiency.
-We use two types of datasets: 1) the gradient dataset to verify the correctness of NeumannIsoGCN and 2) the incompressible flow dataset to demonstrate the speed and accuracy of the model.
+We use two types of datasets: 1) the gradient dataset to verify the correctness of NIsoGCN and 2) the incompressible flow dataset to demonstrate the speed and accuracy of the model.
 We also present ablation study results to corroborate the effectiveness of the proposed method.
-The implementation of our model is based on the original IsoGCN's code.\footnote{ \url{https://github.com/yellowshippo/isogcn-iclr2021}, Apache License 2.0. } Our implementation will be online upon publication.
-All the details of the experiments can be found in \Appref{app:gradient} and~\ref{app:fluid}.
+The implementation of our model is based on the original IsoGCN's code.\footnote{ \url{https://github.com/yellowshippo/isogcn-iclr2021}, Apache License 2.0. } Our implementation is available online.\footnote{ \url{https://github.com/yellowshippo/penn-neurips2022}, Apache License 2.0. } All the details of the experiments and another simple experiment can be found in \Appref{app:gradient}, \ref{app:fluid}, and~\ref{app:ad}.